nicksnlp/Cantharellus/README.md

     pip3 freeze > requirements.yourname.date.txt  # or `pip freeze > requirements.yourname.date.txt`
     ```

-4. **To recreate the environment and the project on a different machine, follow these steps:**
+4. **To recreate the environment on a different machine, follow these steps:**

     a.
-Clone the project folder
+Clone the project folder.
     b.
-In a different directory outside, create and activate a new virtual environment.
+Create and activate a new virtual environment (outside of the project folder)
     c.
 Install all packages from a `requirements.txt` file by running:
       ```bash
       pip3 install -r requirements.txt  # or `pip install -r requirements.txt`